Fire3galaxy/MorningSignOff/README.md

 # MorningSignOff

 This is the Android Studio project files for the Morning Signout application.
 (Name to be fixed later).
+[Here](https://docs.google.com/a/ucr.edu/spreadsheets/d/1-Pfw6cbV5IZ01HX5Jr5SAy4LkyPv6FfjX63tcdejp2U/edit?usp=sharing)'s the google link signifying current up-to-date progress, but this README is an in-depth explanation.

 ## Structure of Android Application
 The current structure of the application consists of 3 pages.